The federal government is planning to make fundamental changes to the NDIS

 They want to introduce NDIS compulsory assessments, which will remove the individualised and personalised nature of the scheme – the core values of the NDIS, which we fought so hard to secure.

 But there’s a brand new Minister for the NDIS.
 We now have the chance to convince our new Minister to put an immediate stop to these changes.

 Compulsory assessments will mean that people with disability are treated as numbers, not people, with tick-a-box assessments determining who gets support – and how much support they get.

 This is not the NDIS we fought for.

 But Senator Linda Reynolds has just taken over as Minister for the NDIS.
 She has announced a ‘pause’ on NDIS assessments until after the pilot has finished, and after she has consulted with you.
 So we need to make sure she does hear from all of you.
-Tell her why these changes won’t work for you or your loved ones, and why they must be stopped immediately.
+Tell her why these changes won’t work for you or your loved ones, and why they must be stopped immediately – not just paused.